LGUG2Z/komorebi/docs/example-configurations.md

 komorebic quickstart
 ```

+## Corporate Devices Enrolled in MDM

+If you are using `komorebi` on a corporate device enrolled in mobile device
+management, you will receive a pop-up when you run `komorebic start` reminding
+you that the [Komorebi License](https://github.com/LGUG2Z/komorebi-license) does
+not permit any kind of commercial use.

+You can remove this pop-up by running `komorebic license <email>` with the email
+associated with your Individual Commercial Use License.
+A single HTTP request
+will be sent with the given email address to verify license validity.

+## Starting komorebi

 With the example configurations downloaded, you can now start `komorebi`,
 `komorebi-bar` and `whkd`.

 ```powershell
 komorebic start --whkd --bar
 ```

+If you don't want to use the komorebi status bar, you can remove the `--bar` option
+from the above command.

 ## komorebi.json